 3. How’s Your Credit?

 Your credit is a determining factor in what mortgage you get, including the interest rate terms and additional charges that may accompany your home loan.
 It’s a good idea to look at your credit before you apply for a mortgage so you have an idea of where you stand and if you should do any work to improve your credit before applying so you can get better terms and conditions.
 You can get a copy of your free annual credit reports from each of the major credit bureaus — Equifax, Experian and TransUnion — by visiting AnnualCreditReport.com.
-You can also see two of your credit scores for free, updated each month, on Credit.com.
+You can also see two of your credit scores for free, updated every 14 days, on Credit.com.

 4. What New Amenities Do You Need?